Generalized Holographic Reduced Representations: Introduction

 In the past decade of artificial intelligence research, deep learning has seen monumental success, finding applications in domains such as classification, image generation, and language modeling \cite{krizhevskyImageNetClassificationDeep2012, goodfellowGenerativeAdversarialNets2014, hoDenoisingDiffusionProbabilistic2020, vaswaniAttentionAllYou2017a, brownLanguageModelsAre2020}.
 Central to the success of deep learning is its ability to learn representations that preserve task-relevant structure in the data, a necessary component for models with generalization capabilities.
 Indeed, this reliance on the quality of representations is reflected in the common use of pre-trained models, and, more recently, in foundation models \cite{Bommasani2021FoundationModels}.

 However, underpinning deep learning models with good representations are tremendous computational resources and internet-scale data in the order of terabytes and beyond.
 While research into scaling laws suggests that it is possible to further improve the model and thus representation quality by continuing to scale up model size, data quantity, and computational resources \cite{kaplanScalingLawsNeural2020}, this approach is extremely cost-inefficient, time-consuming, and excludes all but the largest and most resourceful organizations from the development of such models.

-Thus, it is necessary to explore directions that are compute- and data-efficient while having representational properties amenable to generalization.
-For this purpose, we turn to the brain for inspiration.
+Thus, it is necessary to explore directions that are \textit{compute- and data-efficient} while having representational properties amenable to generalization.

-In recent years, Hyperdimensional Computing (HDC), or Vector Symbolic Architectures (VSA), has emerged as a brain-inspired computational paradigm in artificial intelligence bridging the gap between connectionist and symbolic frameworks \cite{kanervaHyperdimensionalComputingIntroduction2009,kleykoSurveyHyperdimensionalComputing2023}.
+In recent years, Hyperdimensional Computing (HDC), or Vector Symbolic Architectures (VSA), has emerged as a neurosymbolic computational paradigm in artificial intelligence bridging the gap between connectionist and symbolic frameworks \cite{kanervaHyperdimensionalComputingIntroduction2009,kleykoSurveyHyperdimensionalComputing2023,renkhoff2024survey,vergesClassificationUsingHyperdimensional2025}.
 In this way, HDC can act as an interface that enables the explicit specification of structure as in symbolic approaches while maintaining the flexibility and power of connectionist, especially deep learning, approaches.
-HDC forms an algebra over higher-dimensional vectors, called hypervectors, with operations corresponding to cognitive operations.
-For example, the bundling operation corresponds to memorization and binding corresponds to association.
-This is a powerful idea in the context of neural representations, as through the use of such operations, it is possible to build up complex representations and data structures \cite{kleykoAutoscalingBloomFilter2020,fradyResonatorNetworksEfficient2020,kleykoVectorSymbolicArchitectures2022,poduvalGrapHDGraphBasedHyperdimensional2022}, and consequently instill a factorized structure onto the space of representations, which can subsequently be used in downstream tasks such as symbolic reasoning \cite{herscheNeurovectorsymbolicArchitectureSolving2023a,herscheProbabilisticAbductionVisual2023}.
+HDC forms an algebra over higher-dimensional vectors, called hypervectors, with operations corresponding to symbolic operations.
+For example, the bundling operation ($+$) corresponds to disjunction and binding ($*$) corresponds to conjunction of symbols.
+Through the use of such operations, it is possible to build up complex representations and data structures \cite{kleykoAutoscalingBloomFilter2020,kleykoVectorSymbolicArchitectures2022,poduval2022graphd}, and consequently instill a factorized structure onto the space of representations, which can subsequently be used in downstream tasks such as symbolic reasoning \cite{hersche2023neuro,herscheProbabilisticAbductionVisual2023}.

+Recent research has highlighted the significant benefits of HDC in improving the computational efficiency and symbolic reasoning capabilities of neural networks~\cite{menet2024mimonets,hersche2023neuro,liuHyperDynDynamicDimensional2025}.